Choosing Durable Paints for High-Traffic Areas: How to Find Products That Last

 What types of durable paint are available?

-• Latex or acrylic paints: Water-based, low-VOC, scrubbable.
-Popular brands include Sherwin Williams Duration, Benjamin Moore Aura and Behr Premium Plus Ultra.
+• Latex/Acrylic: Water-based, low-VOC, scrubbable.
+Popular brands: Sherwin Williams Duration, Benjamin Moore Aura, Behr Premium Plus Ultra.

-• Oil-based paints: Very durable but higher VOC.
-Often used for trim and cabinets.
-Brands like Sherwin Williams ProClassic and Benjamin Moore Impervo are good options.
+• Oil-based: Extremely durable but higher VOC, best for trim and cabinets.
+Options: Sherwin Williams ProClassic, Benjamin Moore Impervo.

 Final Thoughts